 Costa Rica is known as the Switzerland of Latin America.
-I think they are right.
-I thought it’s a gorgeous country, very peaceful, happy and no army!
+And I think they are right!.
+I think this is a gorgeous country, very peaceful, happy and no army!
 Yei!
 Plus very green.
 Everywhere I looked, beautiful green views from their mountains and very clean streets.

-The first time I visited San Jose, it was during Spring Break 2002, but I actually went to Venezuela with some friends and on the way back to Florida, making a stop in Costa Rica, for some reason we lost our flight (well… it’s was the airline fault!) so we had to stay one night in San Jose.
+The first time I visited San Jose, it was during Spring Break 2002, I actually went to Venezuela with some friends and on the way back to Florida, making a stopover in Costa Rica, for some reason we lost our flight (well… it wasn’t our fault, I promise! lol) so we had to stay one night in San Jose.
 It was fun but I didn’t get to see much.

 This time, we went to San Jose, the capital.
 Our first night, we visited El Pueblo (The town).
 It’s a place where you can find some restaurants, bars, clubs and stores.
 We had dinner at one of the restaurants where food was great!
 I’m sure every restaurant at El Pueblo will have great dishes.
 Delicious!